Edmund Alexander de Schweinitz

-Edmund Alexander de Schweinitz (20 March 1825 – 18 December 1887) was an American bishop of the Moravian Church.
+Edmund Alexander de Schweinitz (20 March 1825 in Bethlehem, Pennsylvania – 18 December 1887) was an American bishop of the Moravian Church.

-Biography

-De Schweinitz was born at Bethlehem, Pennsylvania, and studied theology at the Moravian College there and at Berlin.
+He studied theology at the Moravian College there and at Berlin.
 He entered the ministry in 1850 and after some years of pastoral life, became in 1870 Bishop of the Moravian church.
 He founded the Moravian, the weekly journal of his Church, in 1856 and for 10 years was its editor.
 He was the author of: